jacobHclarkson/site/_posts/2022-09-20-building-a-home-server-02.markdown

 Desktop distro, and I can certainly see how that might be the case.
 They offer a stable release, and the software is super polished.
-I was blown away by some of the tooling that is set up out of the box, like automated full system snapshotting courtesy of ZFS.
+I was blown away by some of the tooling that is set up out of the box, like automated full system snapshotting courtesy of BTRFS.
 However, I'm a little too unfamiliar with the ecosystem to want to use it for this project - I found it hard to know where to look for good info when last I used it.
 If my objectives were slightly different, and I was willing to spend more time learning about the OS itself, as